compsy/github-class/content.md

   ![Git flow][git-flow-image]
 ]

-- Downloading a remote repository to your local machine.
+- Downloading a remote repository to your local machine
-- Only do this once the first time.
+- Only needed once per repository, per machine you need to access your code on
 ---

 # Pull